 Pot liners are made from "squashy" plastic and come in different sizes to fit the internal dimensions of the decorative pot.
 They can be trimmed down to size to create an unobtrusive barrier that protects the decorative pot and your furnishings.

-Liners are ideal for taller planters.
+Liners are ideal for taller planters and other situations where you want to raise the height of the plant in the planter.
 Fill the base with packing material that will not compress e.g. polystyrene foam and then place the liner on top at the right height for the plant.

 Place a layer of drainage material e.g. small pebbles or hydrogranules on the base of the liner.
 Hydrogranules are baked, expanded clay granules that absorb excess water.

 Sit the plant in the grow pot on the drainage layer.
+If necessary add more pebbles around the sides of the grow pot to provide additional support and hold the plant in position.
 If you do excessively overwater the plant, you may need to refresh the drainage layer occasionally to remove any stagnant water.

 If you want a more harmonious look between your plant and decorative pot rather than simply hiding the grow pot, then consider repotting in a liner.
 Just follow these easy steps: